 - monitoring and supporting case managed clients to successfully complete the activities outlined in their Action Plan and to achieve labour market attachment as quickly as possible

 - signing their EP and all new (amended) EPs

-- completing the Work Search Activities Record (HR0077), or other reporting method and frequency as described in the EP to track progress with respect to the activities outlined in the EPs.
-Providing reports to service provider and or ministry, as required by the ministry, and as documented in their EP
+- adhering to the reporting method and frequency as described in the EP to track progress with respect to the activities outlined in the EP

 - fulfilling the conditions of their EPs within the specified time-frame